 Good visibility while driving is paramount to roadway safety.
-Are your car mirrors adjusted correctly, or do you unwittingly create larger blind spots by following poor rules of thumb?
+Are your car mirrors adjusted correctly, or do you unknowingly create larger blind spots by following poor rules of thumb?
 Use this guide to help create nearly seamless visual contact all the way around your vehicle.

 How to Adjust Your Car Mirrors